khanasunil5/active-directory-home-lab/documentation/troubleshooting.md

 > “The trust relationship between this workstation and the primary domain failed.”

 ### What This Demonstrates
-- Understanding of domain trust relationships
-- Computer accounts in Active Directory
-- DNS dependency
-- Standard Service Desk recovery process
+This issue demonstrates an understanding of how domain trust relationships work, how computer accounts are managed in Active Directory, the role DNS plays in authentication, and the standard recovery steps used by Service Desk teams.

 ---